MicrosoftDocs/Advertising-docs/BingAds/scripts/guides/single-account-access.md

         .withCondition('Name = "' + adGroupName + '"');
 ```

-For more information about selectors, see [What are selectors?](../concepts/selectors.md).
+For more information about selectors, see [What are selectors?](../concepts/selectors.md)

-### How do I use the selector to iterate through the filtered lits of entities?
+### How do I use the selector to iterate through the filtered list of entities?

 You don't.
 The selector just defines the entities you want to get.
 To actually get the entities, you use an iterator.
 To get the iterator, you call the selector's `get()` method.